pytorch/pytorch.github.io/_posts/2020-07-20-accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision.md

 In order to streamline the user experience of training in mixed precision for researchers and practitioners, NVIDIA developed [Apex](https://developer.nvidia.com/blog/apex-pytorch-easy-mixed-precision-training/) in 2018, which is a lightweight PyTorch extension with [Automatic Mixed Precision](https://developer.nvidia.com/automatic-mixed-precision) (AMP) feature.
 This feature enables automatic conversion of certain GPU operations from FP32 precision to mixed precision, thus improving performance while maintaining accuracy.

-For the PyTorch 1.6 release, developers at NVIDIA and Facebook moved mixed precision functionality into PyTorch core as the AMP package, `torch.cuda.amp` < Missing link>. `torch.cuda.amp` is more flexible and intuitive compared to `apex.amp`.
-Some of `apex.amp`'s known pain points that torch.cuda.amp has been able to fix:
+For the PyTorch 1.6 release, developers at NVIDIA and Facebook moved mixed precision functionality into PyTorch core as the AMP package, `[torch.cuda.amp](https://pytorch.org/docs/stable/amp.html)`. `torch.cuda.amp` is more flexible and intuitive compared to `apex.amp`.
+Some of `apex.amp`'s known pain points that `torch.cuda.amp` has been able to fix:

 * Guaranteed PyTorch version compatibility, because it's part of PyTorch
 * No need to build extensions